gildor2/Quake2/README.md

 For more details, please visit http://www.gildor.org/en/projects/quake2

-## Just a brief list of major heatures
+## Just a brief list of major features

 - Support for game levels (maps) from other games: Quake 1, Half-Life, Quake 3, Kingpin.
 Those levels are playable with standard Quake 2 game and mods, level entities are converted into Q2 at loading time.